duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 because I can not remap subdomain of localhost in /etc/hosts and use in google chrome (firefox works fine) for some pathetic reason
 <https://stackoverflow.com/questions/39666979/chrome-ignoring-hosts-file-for-subdomains-of-localhost>
-You can also use `lvh.me` since it always resolves to 127.0.0.1.
+Now localhost works in Chrome but not in Firefox (about:config network.dns.disableIPv6 set to false did not work for me) You can also use `lvh.me` since it always resolves to 127.0.0.1.

 For all subdomains I use dnsmasq so I do not need to edit /etc/hosts for each